High Speed 2: London to Handsacre and Birmingham

+HS2 parallels the West Coast Main Line (WCML), merging with the WCML at Handsacre.
+The line will be between Euston railway station in London and a junction with the WCML outside the village of Handsacre north of Lichfield in Staffordshire.
+There will be a branch to a new station at Birmingham Curzon Street.
+There will also be new stations at Old Oak Common, in northwest London, and Birmingham Interchange, near Solihull.
+The section between Old Oak Common and the West Midlands is scheduled to open around 2030, with the link to Euston following between 2031 and 2035.
+The high speed track, including the branch to Birmingham, is 225 km long.
+It is flanked by the WCML and the Chiltern Line.

+Upon opening, HS2 and West Coast Main Line compatible trains will operate from London, reaching Birmingham in 49 minutes and Birmingham Interchange in 38 minutes.
+Trains will journey to other destinations on a mix of HS2 and conventional track.
+Journeys to Liverpool will take 1 hour 50 minutes, to Glasgow 4 hours, and to Manchester 1 hour 40 minutes.
+Trains will progress on HS2 track to Handsacre, then use the West Coast Main Line.

 The route to the north begins at Euston station in London, entering a twin-bore tunnel near the Mornington Street Bridge at the station's throat.
-After continuing through to the Old Oak Common underground station, trains proceed through a second, 8 mi tunnel, emerging to the surface at its northwestern portal.
+After continuing through to the Old Oak Common station, trains proceed through a second, 8 mi tunnel, emerging at its northwestern portal.
 The line crosses the Colne Valley Regional Park on the Colne Valley Viaduct and then enters a 9.8 mi tunnel under the Chiltern Hills, to emerge near South Heath, northwest of Amersham.
-It will run roughly parallel to the A413 road and the London to Aylesbury Line, to the west of Wendover.
-This is a green cut-and-cover tunnel under farmland, with soil spread over the final construction in order to reduce the visual impact of the line, reduce noise, and allow use of the land above the tunnels for agriculture.
-After passing west of Aylesbury, the route will run along the corridor of the former Great Central Main Line, joining the alignment north of Quainton Road to travel through rural Buckinghamshire and Oxfordshire up to Mixbury, south of Brackley, from where it will cross the A43 and open countryside through South Northamptonshire and Warwickshire, passing immediately south of Southam.
+The route will roughly parallel the A413 road and the London to Aylesbury Line, to the west of Wendover.
+This is a green cut-and-cover tunnel under farmland, with soil spread over the final construction in order to reduce visual impact and noise, and allow use of the land above the tunnels for agriculture.
+After passing west of Aylesbury, the route will pass through the corridor of the former Great Central Main Line, joining the alignment north of Quainton Road to travel through rural Buckinghamshire and Oxfordshire up to Mixbury, south of Brackley, from where it will cross the A43 and open countryside through South Northamptonshire and Warwickshire, passing immediately south of Southam.
 After progressing through a tunnel bored under Long Itchington Wood, the route will pass through rural areas between Kenilworth and Coventry, crossing the A46 to enter the West Midlands.